rsquires1988/rsquires1988.github.io/content/pelican-pages.md

             :::python
             THEME = /home/vscode/pelican-themes/<your-choice-of-theme>

 5. For future repo cleanliness, I added `output/`, `__pycache__/`, and `.gitignore` to a .gitignore file (create it if it doesn't exist yet) in the main branches' root directory.
-This prevents the output directory from existing in both branches, which I found sometimes confused git, which caused a need for multiple commits.
+This prevents the output directory from existing in both branches, which I found sometimes confused git, causing a need for multiple commits.
     - Now, follow the Pelican docs' [guide on publishing a project page to github](https://docs.getpelican.com/en/latest/tips.html#publishing-to-github).
     - In order to do this automatically every time you commit, follow [this](https://docs.getpelican.com/en/latest/tips.html#update-your-site-on-each-commit).
 You may need to create the "post-commit" file it mentions (I did).
 If you plan on having both your project and site branches, I recommend tweaking the suggested command a bit to push both branches simultaneously: